martell-n-tardy/Country-Club-SQL/README.md

 * You have jupyter notebook installed
 * You have have at least an intermediate understanding of SQL and databases

-  If not, I strongly suggest completing the following course offered through DataCamp:
+    If not, I strongly suggest completing the following courses offered through DataCamp:
       - Introduction to SQL for Data Science
       - Joining Data in SQL
       - Intermediate SQL

 * You are familiar with relational databases in Python

-  If not, again DataCamp offers a course called "Working with Relational Databases in Python"

-  specifically chapter 4 of this coursewill be sufficient for this requirement
+    If not, again DataCamp offers a course called "Working with Relational Databases in Python" specifically chapter 4 of this course will be sufficient for this requirement

 ## Installing Country-Club-SQL
 To install Country-Club_SQL, follow these steps: